formsbyair/Documentation/docs/_posts/2020-11-02-azure-front-door.md

 type: platform
 ---

 In order to scale the performance of our platform and keep pace with security threats, we are moving all public FormsByAir endpoints from Azure Application Gateways to Azure Front Door.
-Front Door provides a CDN for static content at 130 POPs around the world and an advanced WAF (Web Application Firewall) to help mitigate attacks including DDoS.
+Front Door provides a CDN (Content Distribution Network) for static content at 130 POPs around the world and an advanced WAF (Web Application Firewall) to help mitigate attacks including DDoS.
 In addition, we are taking this opportunity to increase our minimum TLS version from 1.1 to 1.2.

 The upgrade to TLS 1.2 means that very old browsers like Internet Explorer 9 or lower may not be able to connect to FormsByAir, but this represents less than 0.4% of global web traffic based on current statistics.